musab-mahad/Kasmaal-Program/README.md

 By applying and participating in the Kasmaal Internship Program Bootcamp, you acknowledge that you have read, understood, and agree to the above Terms and Conditions.

 ---

-Feel free to modify or add any specific clauses that are more relevant to your program or legal requirements!